 Once you've been accepted into Microverse and have successfully registered as a student, you'll be assigned a start date.
 If your start date is a few weeks or months away, here are a few things you should work on:

-- Build up your savings: The most impactful thing you can do while waiting for your start date is to increase your savings.
+Build up your savings: The most impactful thing you can do while waiting for your start date is to increase your savings.
 The #1 reason why people need to take a leave of absence from our program is financial difficulties.
 To start our program, you must have at least 11 months' worth of financial support available (in savings, parent's/spouse's/sponsor's income, passive income, etc.).
 However, we highly recommend having an emergency fund in place in case unforeseen circumstances occur.